Q: What is Amazon WorkMail?

 Q: Is there any additional charge for defining email flow rules?

 No, there is no additional charge for using email flow rules.
+Though, if you are using Lambda action, then Lambda execution charges will be billed separately.

 Q: How is data transmitted to Amazon WorkMail?